MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/emergency-calling-security-desk-notifications.md

 ## Configure security desk notifications

-You configure security desk notifications by using emergency calling policies, which you can set by using the Teams admin center or by using PowerShell.
+You configure security desk notifications by using emergency calling policies, which you set by using the Teams admin center or by using PowerShell.

 You can grant an emergency calling policy to a Teams user account, assign to a network site, or both.
 When a Teams client starts or changes a network connection, Teams performs a lookup of the network site where the client is located: